Rory Lynch, Scheduling Coordinator

 VEMS- Online Room Reservation System

 Thornton music majors and minors may use VEMS to reserve Thornton spaces.
 To view and request space (except Newman) for any purpose including rehearsals, lessons, review sessions, practice, and meetings, the requestor must be properly registered with Music Operations and visit: VEMS Online Scheduling System.
 Please understand by reserving a room, you are taking full responsibility for you and your guests and the condition of the space during your reservation.
-Please contact the Scheduling Manager with VEMS login/password questions.
+Please contact the Scheduling Coordinator with VEMS login/password questions.

 Reserving Private Teaching Space:

 Thornton instructors and teaching assistants may reserve space, based on availability, to teach their registered private students.
 Reservations may be made for a single session or for the duration of the semester.
 Reservations should not be made for practicing or for teaching non-registered students.
 To request teaching space visit: VEMS Online Scheduling System.
-Please contact the Scheduling Manager with VEMS login/password questions.
+Please contact the Scheduling Coordinator with VEMS login/password questions.

 To Add, Change, or Delete Academic Classes (For Department Chairs ONLY):

 Departmental Chairs can add, change, or delete a class during the scheduling period for the upcoming semester.
 Please contact the Scheduling Coordinator.